Manu Wildlife Center 4 Days: Visit the Peruvian jungle now!

 Following dinner, your eco jungle guide will take you out for an enchanting night nighttime walk along the trails in search of some of the nocturnal birds and animals of the rainforest.
 (Box Lunch/D)

-DAY 2 Manu Wildlife Center: the Macaw Claylick, Canopy Tower & Tapir Claylick
+DAY 2 MWC: the Macaw Claylick, Canopy Tower & Tapir Claylick

 From atop this platform you will witness the frantic “rush-hour” activity of wildlife as twilight turns to night.
 You will then walk the “Collpa Trail” to the famous Tapir Clay Lick.